false-schemers/skint/misc/syntax-rules.md

 # Syntax-rules extensions

 SKINT implements all standard features of R7RS `syntax-rules`, including custom ellipsis, non-final ellipsis patterns, non-binding underscore pattern, and `(... tpl)` template escapes.
-It also has the following incompatibilities and extensions:
+It also supports the following extensions:

-## Keyword at the beginning of the pattern

-Current implementation is incompatible with R7RS in one aspect: the keyword at the beginning of the pattern in a `<syntax rule>` *is* considered a pattern variable (please see below for why it is important).
-In the future, we will allow this behavior only through simple pattern escape mechanism.

 ## Support for boxes